-Take the west exit out of the park and continue through Montana’s Big Sky Country.
+Today, we continue through Montana’s Big Sky Country.
 Travel past bison, see bighorn sheep and elk habitat, and take in views of Hebgen Lake with its crystal-blue water and picture–perfect mountain backdrop.
 Marvel at the forces of nature unleashed at Quake Lake and visit the CANYON EARTHQUAKE LAKE VISITORS CENTER, where the results of a 7.4-magnitude earthquake and the ghostly shadows of the trees and cabins in the bottom of the lake are visible below the enormous rockslide.
-Finally, drive through the incredible Madison River valley, where “big sky” comes to life and you will discover the great Western town of Ennis.
+Finally, drive through the incredible Madison River valley, where “big sky” comes to life and you will discover the well preserved Victorian mining town of Virginia City, once the territory capitol.
 Overnight in Helena, “Queen City of the Rockies.”

 Day 6 HELENA–MISSOULA–KALISPELL

 Today, we make our way to Missoula, a major lumber center and home of the U.S. Forest Service and the Smokejumpers’ training center.
+Visit the SMOKEJUMPER Visitor Center for an in-depth guided tour of the jump base and working facility of the smokejumpers.
+Learn about the jump gear, parachutes, cargo and aircraft used by the brave men and women in this demanding occupation.
 Stop by the VISITOR CENTER at the 18,450-acre National Bison Range, and watch for bison, elk, antelope, and mountain sheep.
 Continue along the shores of Flathead Lake, lined with cherry orchards and one of America’s largest freshwater lakes.

 Day 7 KALISPELL–GLACIER NATIONAL PARK–GOING-TO-THE-SUN ROAD–KALISPELL